cs50/cs50.readthedocs.io/zoom.md

 Ask me to confirm when I leave a meeting
 </strong>
 <p>
-Check this box, lest you accidentally leave class!
+Check this box in Zoom, lest you accidentally leave class!
 </p>
 </li>